kristenjacobs/krisp/Readme.md

 ## TODO

-- Handle comments.
-- Implement library functions to map/reduce/filter over lists.
-- Test the core lib functions.
 - Implement the logical operators + suuport boolean types.
+- Implement cons to add to the start of a list.
+- Implement (+ test) library functions to map/reduce/filter over lists.
-- Extend first/rest/conj to work on strings.
+- Extend first/rest/conj/cons to work on strings.
 - Implement concat for lists and strings in the library.